andreasplesch/Mars2020/rps_rover_model/README.md

-a detailed model extracted from https://rps.nasa.gov/resources/3D-viewer/
+# A detailed model extracted from https://rps.nasa.gov/resources/3D-viewer/

 There is a hierarchy json which has the transformation hierarchy, names and colors.